Apply online to claim my expenses

 - Submit your application.

-- Complete Form 1.
-Application for travel and accommodation assistance, including:
+- Ask your doctor to complete the referral details in Form 1.
+Application for travel and accommodation assistance

 - Eligibility and patient details